 Doing something as simple as a daily walk has been shown to reduce stress and improve the quality of sleep, which correlates with improved mood.

-Monitor Your Mood and Behavior
+Monitor Your Mood & Behavior

 Common early warning signs include increased irritability, social withdrawal, or craving sweet foods.
 An increase in tiredness and need for sleep may be another early warning sign of a drop in mood.
 Keeping track of your mood can help you recognize early warning signs of a deeper depression.

-Create a Plan That Will Allow Others to Help You If Your Depressive Symptoms Become More Severe
+Create a Plan That Will Allow Others to Help You if Your Depressive Symptoms Become More Severe

 Such a plan could include your emergency contacts, a list of your medications with doses, and the signs that you need others to step in and get help for you.
 This plan should also include your preferences for treatment and names of the person authorized to make treatment decisions for you.

-Tips for Dealing With a Depressive Episode
+6 Tips For Dealing With a Depressive Episode

 There may be times when symptoms of the treatment resistant depression become more severe and will require additional steps in the short term.
 The best coping strategy at these times will differ for each individual depending upon the circumstances and the choices available to them.

-- Contact your psychiatrist, psychotherapist, or physician and let them know that your symptoms have worsened.
+- Contact your psychiatrist, psychotherapist, or physician and let them know that your symptoms have worsened

-- Talk to the person identified in your emergency plan, as described earlier.
+- Talk to the person identified in your emergency plan, as described earlier

-- Use the self-care that works best for you, such as sleep, exercise, and eating a healthy diet.
+- Use the self-care that works best for you, such as sleep, exercise, and eating a healthy diet

-- Call the National Suicide Prevention Lifeline at 1-800-273-8255 if you are having suicidal thoughts.
+- Call the National Suicide Prevention Lifeline at 1-800-273-8255 if you are having suicidal thoughts

-- Call 911 if you or a loved one are in immediate danger.
+- Call 9-1-1 if you or a loved one are in immediate danger

 Treatment Resistant Depression Statistics